helbnt/jekyll-now/about.md

 Comments are currently turned off, as I a) don't have enough of an audience to make it worth my time, and b) in trying to keep things as simple and stripped down as possible, it's just one less thing I have to worry about.
 If you really feel the need to get in touch, [I'm on Twitter](https://www.twitter.com/helbnt).
 Also, there's no tracking.
 I don't run ads, and the blog here is mostly for me.
 If tracking ever becomes part of **i-am.ski**, there will be the typical "I respect your privacy, won't sell your email address" kind of messaging.

-So welcome to the site of a guy who has too many interests and hobbies to do any of them justice, and who uses parentesises way too often.
+So welcome to the site of a guy who has too many interests and hobbies to do any of them justice, and who uses parenthesises way too often.